 Other Places of Note

-There's far more to uncover than just the above, with these beer-friendly locations well worth adding to any hit list.
+There's far more to uncover than just the above, with these beer-friendly locations worth considering too.

 - The Crafty Squire – 127 Russell Street.
-The city's James Squire Brewhouse venue offers their full range plus a changing lineup brewed onsite.
-Since its overhaul and expansion, it's a multi-faceted sprawling beast that also hosts weekly bands, is a great spot for lunch and goes the extra mile for major sporting events.
+The city's James Squire Brewhouse venue offers their full range plus occasional beers brewed on-site.
+Since an overhaul and expansion, it's a multi-faceted sprawling beast that also hosts bands, is a good spot for lunch and goes the extra mile for major sporting events.